grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 #### Use persistent storage (recommended)

-It is recommended to have persistent storage because without it, all data will be lost once the container is shut down.
-Use this method when you want the Docker service to fully manage the storage volume.
+It is recommended to have persistent storage because, without it, all data will be lost once the container is shut down.
+Use this method when you want the Docker service to manage the storage volume fully.

 To use persistent storage, complete the following steps: